wemake-services/meta/_rsdp/work-life-balance.md

 We also recommend working for 4-6 hours a day.
 Spending the rest time for your side projects, hobbies, family, and rest.
-We also not recommend working for more than 8 hours a day.
+We also do not recommend working for more than 8 hours a day.
 Even when a deadline is coming.
 Remember about the [Brooks Law](https://en.wikipedia.org/wiki/Brooks%27s_law).